turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetOrigin(Vector vector)
 - SetDirection(Vector vector)
 - CreateFromPoints(Vector a,b)	-- creates a ray from two points.
 Point a will be the ray origin, pointing towards point b
+- GetSurfaceOrientation(Vector position, normal) : Matrix -- compute placement orientation matrix at intersection result.
+This matrix can be used to place entities in the scene oriented on the surface.

 #### AABB
 Axis Aligned Bounding Box.
 Can be intersected with other primitives.